Khvarenah

+The idea continues to dominate Iranian debates about just leadership to this day.
+While the Iranian Revolution nominally positioned itself against absolute monarchy, supporters of Ruhollah Khomeini "drew upon the concept of Farr.
+The Ayatollah specifically relied on the Iranian penchant for a supreme monarch endowed with a divine right to rule when he converted Iran's Islamic clerics into a new monarchical dynasty, with absolute power."

 Etymology and related terms

 Avestan khvarenah is probably derived from Proto-Avestan *hvar "to shine", nominalized with the -nah suffix.
 Proto-Avestan *hvar is in turn related to Old Indic svar with the same meaning, and together descending from Proto-Indo-Iranian *súHr̥ "to shine", ultimately from Proto-Indo-European *sóhr "to shine".
 Other proposals suggest a linguistic relationship with Avestan xᵛar- "to eat".

 Of the numerous Iranian languages in which the word is attested, the initial xᵛ- is evident only as Avestan khvar(e)nah and as Zoroastrian Middle Persian khwarrah, from which New Persian khorra then derives.
 In other Iranian dialects the word has an f- form, for instance as Median and Old Persian farnah-, from which Middle- and New Persian farr(ah) and adjectival farrokh derive.
 For many decades, the f- form was believed to represent a specific Median sound-law change of proto-Iranian xᵛ- to f-.
 The hypothesis has since been shown to be untenable, and the proto-Iranian form is today reconstructed as *hu̯, preserved in Avestan as xᵛ- and dissimilated as f- in other Iranian dialects.

 Pre-Christian Georgian kings of the Pharnavazid dynasty were divinely assigned kxwarrah and its loss usually led to the monarch's imminent death or overthrow in Georgian kingship.
 Many of the monarchs had names based on this etymological root like Pharnavaz, Pharnajom and Pharasmanes.
 The word was borrowed into the Georgian language as p'ar[n].

-Coin of Kushan ruler Huvishka, with deity Pharro ("ΦΑΡΡΟ").
-Circa 152-192 CE.

 In the Iranian languages of the Middle Period, the word is also attested as Bactrian far(r)o, Khotanese pharra, Parthian farh, Sogdian f(a)rn, and Ossetic farnæ and farn, though in these languages the word does not necessarily signify "glory" or "fortune":

 In Buddhism, Sogdian farn and Khotanese pharra signified a "position of a Buddha," that is, with "dignity" or "high position."
 This meaning subsequently passed into Tocharian.
 In Manicheanism, Sogdian frn signified "luck" and was a designator of the "first luminary".
 Manichean Parthian farh again signifies "glory."
 In Scytho-Sarmatian and Alan culture, Digor-Ossetic farnæ and Iron-Ossetic farn signified "peace, happiness, abundance, fortune."

 The term also appears as a borrowing in Armenian pʿarkʿ, but with a greater range of meaning than in Iranian languages.